Punderthings/fossfoundation/_pages/roadmap.md

 - [ ] Category lists of foundations
 - [ ] Metadata search page
 - [ ] Connections to other metadata directories

 ## Site Governance

 This site is run by Shane Curcuru, with the intention of attracting contributors and other co-maintainers who are interested in helping FOSS foundations, projects who might want to come to foundations, and academic researchers alike.
+The long-term plan is to build a community of equal maintainers to ensure site longevity.